gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 merge conflicts when updating to new versions of gem5.

-The following shows an example of of spcializing a gem5 SimObject to create an abstract L1 cache.
+The following shows an example of of specializing a gem5 SimObject to create an abstract L1 cache.
 This is then used as a base class for L1 instruction cache.

 The code for the following example can also be found at [materials/01-Introduction/03-python-background/17-inheriting-from-a-simobject.py](/materials/01-Introduction/03-python-background/17-inheriting-from-a-simobject.py)